 Background on our project

 Columbia County has been neglected by wildlife biologists, especially herpetologists.
-That’s probably because 94% of the county is private land and pristine habitats can be investigated more readily in neighboring regions.
+Ninety-four percent of the county is private land and pristine habitats can be investigated more readily in neighboring regions.
 As a result, there has been almost no study of our reptiles and amphibians, not even basic information on which species are found here.
 We (Jon Hakim and Matt D’Agrosa) decided to rectify the gap and produce an all-encompassing survey of Columbia County’s reptiles and amphibians.
 These are the questions we’re attempting to answer:

 - Which species are found in the county?